dustindo129-dot/MonkeyTranslate/server/src/services/README.md

 This is your **production version** with advanced features. **DO NOT push this to GitHub!**

 **Protected Features:**
-- Optimized Gemini 2.5 Pro integration
+- Optimized model integration (proprietary)
-- Gemini 3 Pro Image generation
+- Advanced image generation capabilities (proprietary)
 - Advanced prompt engineering
 - Multi-step quality validation
 - Cost optimization strategies